Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

     We have seen cases where the `fru_history_remove_duplicate_detected_events.sh` script can fail if there are too many duplicate "Detected" events present in the database.
-Should this occur, please refer to the alternative procedure described further below.
+Should this occur, see the alternative procedure described further below.

 ### Alternative Procedure for Large Databases